Slow Cooker Chicken Enchilada Soup

 If you love the flavor of Mexican food, then you will love this Slow Cooker Chicken Enchilada Soup.
 It is so cheesy and good!

-With this recipe, you can change up the toppings to whatever you love (cheddar cheese, sour cream, tortilla chips) and by using your slow cooker, it does all the work for you.
-If you love the flavors of enchiladas and fork-tender chicken and cheesy goodness, then you will adore this recipe as much as we do.
+With this recipe, you can change up the toppings to whatever you love (cheddar cheese, sour cream, tortilla chips), and by using your slow cooker, it does all the work for you.
+If you love the flavors of enchiladas, fork-tender chicken, and cheesy goodness, then you will adore this recipe as much as we do.

 Instant Pot Version: